Is there a Golden Parachute in Sannikov's principal-agent problem?: Dynamic programming equation and verification

-This section prepares for the proof of the remaining main results of \Cref{sect:mainresults} by applying the dynamic programming approach to solve the mixed control--and--stopping problem \eqref{Principal-Reduced}--\eqref{JP-Reduced}.
+This section prepares for the proof of the remaining main results of \Cref{sect:mainresults} by applying the dynamic programming approach to solve the mixed control-and-stopping problem \eqref{Principal-Reduced}--\eqref{JP-Reduced}. \Cref{hyp:existence} is in force throughout.
 Notice that this problem is stationary in time due to the infinite horizon feature, and the time homogeneity of the dynamics of $Y$.
 By standard stochastic control theory, together with \Cref{rem:y=0}, the corresponding HJB equation is

 where for any $y>0$